 While your body is still absorbing alcohol, your BAC continues to rise.
 This means that your BAC may rise after your arrest, giving a false BAC for the time you were actually driving.
 You may have been legally sober while driving, but by the time you took a blood test, the alcohol had been absorbed into your system, giving you a higher BAC.

 When you are first pulled over, officers may give you a breathalyzer test.
-You blow into a device that gives an initial measure of your BAC.
-However, to give accurate readings, these machines must be properly calibrated and maintained.
+To give accurate readings, these machines must be properly calibrated and maintained.
+Your lawyer will investigate the date of the most recent calibration to determine if the device was properly maintained.

 Medical Conditions